-Connectors may be different than lines in certain ways because they are linked to the shapes they connect -- move the linked shape, and the connector repositions itself with the shape.
+Connectors may be different than lines in certain ways because they are linked to the shapes they connect—move the linked shape, and the connector repositions itself with the shape.
 Yet in other ways, connectors are just like conventional lines in PowerPoint, especially when you explore their formatting options.
 You can thus add arrowheads to your connectors (or remove them), make your connector a dashed line rather than an undashed one, and also change the thickness of the connector.
-To format a connector, follow these steps:
+To format a connector in PowerPoint 2010 for Windows, follow these steps:

-- Select the connector that you want to edit, right click on it to open a contextual menu as you can see in Figure 1.
+- Select the connector that you want to edit, and carefully right-click to open a contextual menu, as you can see in Figure 1.
 Then choose the Format Shape option.

 Figure 1: Format Shape option within contextual menu